 Really, it’s a one-person show, a start-up company that involves staying up late some nights to get work done that you swore you had time for and hovering over the phone to make sure that you don’t miss any potential clients.

 For me, a dedicated office space that is entirely separate from my rest-of-the-time living space is essential.
-My walk-in master closet has been converted into the tiniest office imaginable, but I know when I step into that room, it’s time to get to work.
+My walk-in master closet has been converted into the tiniest office imaginable, but I know that when I step into that room, it’s time to get to work.
 Treat freelancing like your job, until it is.

 7. Find Your First Clients